Six Flags New Orleans: After Hurricane Katrina

 The park grounds are located on a low-lying section of Eastern New Orleans, with a 6 ft earthen flood berm running along the perimeter, creating an artificial basin.
-As such, this area was heavily flooded in 2005 in the aftermath of Hurricane Katrina.
-After the park's drainage pumps failed during the storm, the berm retained the combination of rainwater and sea water overflow from Lake Pontchartrain caused by Katrina's massive storm surge, submerging the entire park grounds in corrosive, brackish floodwater to a depth of 4 to 7 ft for over a month.
+As such, this area was heavily flooded in 2005 after Hurricane Katrina.
+After the park's drainage pumps failed during the storm, the berm retained the combination of rainwater and seawater overflow from Lake Pontchartrain caused by Katrina's massive storm surge, submerging the entire park grounds in corrosive, brackish floodwater to a depth of 4 to 7 ft for over a month.
 Due to the extensive water and wind damage sustained, the park was closed indefinitely without plans to reopen.

-Initial damage reports by Six Flags inspectors stated that the park buildings, the flat rides (except for one that was being serviced off-site at the time of the storm) and attractions were 80% destroyed by long term salt-water immersion and both the wooden track and steel superstructure of the Mega Zeph were likely damaged beyond repair.
-The only large ride to escape relatively unscathed was the Batman: The Ride roller-coaster, due to its elevated station platform and corrosion-resistant support structure.
+Initial damage reports by Six Flags inspectors stated that the park buildings, the flat rides (except for one that was being serviced off-site at the time of the storm), and attractions were 80% destroyed by long-term salt-water immersion and both the wooden track and steel superstructure of the Mega Zeph were likely damaged beyond repair.
+The only large ride to escape relatively unscathed was the Batman: The Ride roller-coaster due to its elevated station platform and corrosion-resistant support structure.

 On July 1, 2006, having announced that the park would be closed "at least" through 2007, Six Flags announced that it had concluded its damage assessments and declared the park to be an "effective total loss"—with no desire or intent by the company to undertake the prohibitive cost of rebuilding—and was in negotiations with the City of New Orleans to make an early exit from the 75-year lease that Six Flags entered into on the property in 2002.
 However, then-Mayor Ray Nagin said he planned to hold Six Flags to the lease agreement and force them to rebuild.
 If held to the terms of the lease agreement, Six Flags would have been legally obligated to rebuild the park on the same site, but only to the extent of the insurance money Six Flags received.
-Six Flags determined the value of assets destroyed by the storm at $32.5 million.
+Six Flags determined the value of assets the storm destroyed was $32.5 million.
 As of September 2006, Six Flags had collected $11.5 million of insurance proceeds, bringing the insurance receivable balance to $24.4 million.
 In January 2007, Six Flags officials revealed to the New Orleans Times-Picayune that the company was suing its insurers for the remaining $17.5 million in coverage.